ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 At planting, each crop seed pool is assigned 3 gC m\ :sup:`-2` from its grain product pool.
 The seed carbon is transferred to the leaves upon leaf emergence.
-An equivalent amount of seed leaf N is assigned given the pft’s C to N ratio for leaves (:math:`{CN}_{leaf}` in :numref:`Table Crop allocation parameters`; this differs from AgroIBIS, which uses a seed leaf area index instead of seed C).
+An equivalent amount of seed leaf N is assigned given the pft's C to N ratio for leaves (:math:`{CN}_{leaf}` in :numref:`Table Crop allocation parameters`; this differs from AgroIBIS, which uses a seed leaf area index instead of seed C).
 The model updates the average growing degree-days necessary for the crop to reach vegetative and physiological maturity,